thinkshout/thinkshout/blog/_posts/2014-05-02-custom-date-formats-in-drupal.md

 ![Date format types, new type added](/assets/images/blog/date-formats-type-list-after.jpg "Date format types, new type added")

-However, navigate to the display settings of a date field, and you will see the name of your custom date format type, but the format won't be right.
+However, navigate to the display settings of a date field and you will see the name of your custom date format type, but the format won't be right.

 ![Field display settings](/assets/images/blog/date-formats-field-display.jpg "Field display settings")

-Come back to the date format settings page, and click that "save" button, and now the date formats presented in field settings will be correct.
+Come back to the date format settings page and click that "save" button.
+Now the date formats presented in field settings will be correct.

 ![Field display settings, better](/assets/images/blog/date-formats-field-display-better.jpg "Field display settings, better")

 To make those setting stick and be deployable, we need to do one final thing.
 We export a new variable.
 Saving the date format types page creates a new variable that ties the new date format type (just a name) to an actual format (the code that defines the format, such as "Y-m").

-So head back to the features UI, and you should see a new variable listed in the strongarm section.
+So head back to the features UI and you should see a new variable listed in the strongarm section.

 ![Features export](/assets/images/blog/date-formats-features-export.jpg "Features export")